WorksApplications/SudachiTra/README.md

 ## Contact

-SudaSudachiTra are developed by [WAP Tokushima Laboratory of AI and NLP](http://nlp.worksap.co.jp/).
+SudachiTra are developed by [WAP Tokushima Laboratory of AI and NLP](http://nlp.worksap.co.jp/).

 Open an issue, or come to our Slack workspace for questions and discussion.